colebrookson/website/_pages/brookson-cv.md

 * Assisted with spatial analysis and data management for a long-term ecological monitoring project
 * Performed data wrangling and cleaning tasks for large ecological datasets

-**Independent Research Project** (Sept 2018 - April 2019)
-Supervisor: Dr. Martin Krkošek
-Dept. of Ecology & Evolutionary Biology, University of Toronto

-* Conducted a study investigating the differences in ectoparasite communities of juvenile Pacific Salmon species

-**Independent Research Project** (Sept 2018 - April 2019)
-Supervisor: Dr. Chelsea Rochman
-Dept. of Ecology & Evolutionary Biology, University of Toronto

-* Conducted a study investigating the effects of plastic debris exposure on the population dynamics of a freshwater invertebrate, *Daphnia magna*

 **Work-Study Student** (Sept 2018 - Feb 2019)
 Supervisor: Dr. Marie-Josée Fortin
 Dept. of Ecology & Evolutionary Biology, University of Toronto